CL-Frank/20-Game-Challenge/README.md

 ---
 ### 🧱 Game 2: Breakout Clone
-A classic Breakout-style game where you control a paddle to bounce a ball and destroy bricks.
-The original game had eight rows of 16 bricks each, though you can change the number of bricks depending on the size of the game space.
+The 1981 classic arcade video game where players guide frogs across roads and rivers The original game had eight rows of 16 bricks each, though you can change the number of bricks depending on the size of the game space.
 **Things I learned:**
 - Making use of signals to control game states and conditions across scenes